Mitigating Catastrophic Forgetting in Target Language Adaptation of LLMs via Source-Shielded Updates: Experimental Setup

 \subsection{Baselines}

 We compare our approach against baselines from three categories: performance benchmarks, a reference approach from a related paradigm, and state-of-the-art methods.

-\textbf{Source}: Off-the-shelf OLMo 2, reporting performance without any adaptation.
+\paragraph{Source.} Off-the-shelf OLMo 2, reporting performance without any adaptation.

-\textbf{FFT}: Full fine-tuning that updates all the parameters of the model via CPT on target language data, quantifying the extent to which a model suffers from catastrophic forgetting without any intervention.
+\paragraph{FFT.} Full fine-tuning that updates all the parameters via CPT on target language data, quantifying the extent to which a model suffers from catastrophic forgetting without any intervention.

-\textbf{AdaLoRA}~\citep{zhang2023adaptive}: An architecture-based method to mitigate catastrophic forgetting.
+\paragraph{AdaLoRA.}~\citep{zhang2023adaptive}: An architecture-based method to mitigate catastrophic forgetting.
 This achieves the best overall performance among LoRA-like methods in \citet{hui-etal-2025-hft}.

-\textbf{HFT}: A state-of-the-art \textbf{static} selective parameter update method~\citep{hui-etal-2025-hft}.
-It updates 50\% of parameters using a fine-grained, per-layer strategy by randomly freezing two out of the four self-attention matrices ($W_Q, W_K, W_V, W_O$); and two out of three feed-forward matrices ($W_{up}, W_{down}, W_{gate}$) in a random half of the layers and one matrix in the remaining half.
+\paragraph{HFT.} A state-of-the-art \textbf{static} selective parameter update method~\citep{hui-etal-2025-hft}.
+It updates 50\% of parameters by randomly freezing two out of the four self-attention matrices ($W_Q, W_K, W_V, W_O$); and two out of three feed-forward matrices ($W_{up}, W_{down}, W_{gate}$) in a random half of the layers and one matrix in the remaining half.
 Since SSU is also a static method, HFT serves as a key baseline.

-\textbf{GMT}: A state-of-the-art \textbf{dynamic} selective parameter update approach~\citep{Li_Zhang_Liu_Gong_Wang_Chen_Cheng_2025} that drops gradients of a pre-defined ratio (50\% in this study for fair comparison with HFT and SSU) with smaller absolute values on the target data.
+\paragraph{GMT.} A state-of-the-art \textbf{dynamic} selective parameter update approach~\citep{Li_Zhang_Liu_Gong_Wang_Chen_Cheng_2025} that drops gradients of a pre-defined ratio (50\% in this study for fair comparison with HFT and SSU) with smaller absolute values on the target data.

 To validate our use of source calibration data for scoring, we also introduce two calibration data-free ablation variants: (1) \textbf{SSU-Rand} that freezes an equal number of randomly-selected columns.
 This provides no principled way to preserve functionally important knowledge.
 (2) \textbf{SSU-Mag} that freezes columns based only on the magnitude score (i.e., $|\theta_{ij}|$; unlike $|\theta_{ij}|\cdot||X_j||_2$ for SSU-Wanda), isolating the effect of the activation term.